MateiMartin/FaceRecognition-API/README.md

 3. Configure the PostgreSQL database connection in the server configuration files.
 4. Start the server using the command `npm start`.

-## License

-This project is licensed under the [ISC License](LICENSE).

-Feel free to use, modify, and distribute this code for personal and commercial purposes.